SpaceX announces plans for first all-civilian space flight | WSGW 790 AM & 100.5 FM

 “The big focus is what we aim to raise for St. Jude Children’s Research Hospital, but look at every one of the crew members and what they represent in terms of the mission pillars,” Isaacman said.

-The front-line health care worker will represent hope while someone making a significant donation to St. June will be showing generosity.
+The front-line health care worker will represent hope while someone making a significant donation to St. Jude will be showing generosity.
 An entrepreneur selected in a national competition will represent prosperity.

 “The three crew members we’re selecting come from everyday walks of life, including a front-line health care worker who’s committed to helping kids fight cancer,” Isaacman said.
 “Someone who visits our mission website and makes a donation, and an aspiring entrepreneur building a business.
 And what they don’t know is that 30 days from now they’re going to get fitted for a spacesuit.”